kodo-pp/klosy-reloaded/BUILDING.md

 Create bootable ISO image with GRUB: `./iso.sh` or `./iso.sh -f` if you want to re-build kernel

-Launck KR in qemu: `./qemu.sh` or `./qemu.sh -f` if you want to re-build kernel
+Launch KR in qemu: `./qemu.sh` or `./qemu.sh -f` if you want to re-build kernel

 Clean up: `./clean.sh` or `./clean.sh --no-keep-kernel` if you want to remove klosy-reloaded.elf